Department of Human Ecology

 • FY2022

-Aghnia Husnayiani
+Aghnia HUNSNAYIANI

 Thyroid Function and Menstrual Cycle Characteristics in Japanese Women Aged 19–21 Years

-Ziyang Li
+LI Ziyang

 Impact of market integration on diet of rural residents in northern Laos: Investigation of scalp hair carbon and nitrogen isotope ratios